-Slide the back casters of the bath completely into the bracket caster slots (see Figure 2).
+Slide the back casters of the bath completely into the tipping bracket.
 Lock the front casters of the bath.
-Check that the bath is securely locked into the bracket by gently pushing on the bath.
+Check that the bath is securely locked into the tipping bracket by gently pushing on the bath.
 Proceed to fill the bath with the applicable bath fluid after reading the entire User's Guide.

-If you have any questions concerning installation of the tipping prevention bracket, please contact an Authorized Service Center (see Section 1.3).
+If you have any questions concerning installation of the tipping prevention bracket, please contact a Fluke Authorized Service Center.